Hey lady, ever tried to lose weight in your 50+ years? Any endeavor has its ups and downs, its successes and challenges along the way.

 Oh, let us count the ways:

-- we engage in “all or nothing” thinking
+- engaging in “all or nothing” thinking

-- you blame it on someone else
+- blaming things on someone else

-- you set yourself up for failure
+- setting yourself up for failure

 And on and on it goes.
 But you need to acknowledge that you are the cause of what you weigh right now, all things being equal, and if your actions or inactions led to the state of where you are now, of course different actions can lead to different results.